 Flaxseed for glowing skin

-Flaxseed benefits your skin by helping it to:
+Flaxseed (and omega-3 fats in general) benefits your skin by helping it to:

 - retain moisture so it looks plumper and smoother